-Recently at LHG, we are seeing an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.
+Recently at LHG, we have seen an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.

-Traits global macro hedge fund owners/employers look for in a trader
+Traits global macro hedge fund employers look for in a trader

-Most macro hedge fund employers and allocators pay more attention to potential candidate/fund manager's REAL-LIFE EXPERIENCE rather than their degree.
+Most macro hedge fund employers and allocators pay more attention to a potential candidate's or fund manager's real-life experience than their degree.

 Generally, the most important traits include: